Learn Can you burn Japanese knotweed UK?

 Ensuring Safe Burning Practices

 Once you’ve obtained the permits, ensure you follow all safety guidelines.
-This not only protects the environment but also your health and property.
+This will protect the environment, your health, and your property.

 Alternatives to Burning Japanese Knotweed